-Once the threshold is reached, the following differential levy rates apply:
+Once the \$3 million threshold is reached, the following differential levy rates apply:

-- Pari-mutuel bets placed on standard race meetings levied at 1.5% of turnover. - Pari-mutuel bets placed on premium race meetings levied at 2.5% of turnover. - Betting exchange bets placed on standard race meetings levied at 1.5% of turnover. - Betting exchange bets placed on premium race meetings levied at 2.5% of turnover. - Non-exchange fixed odds bets placed on standard race meetings levied at 2% of turnover. - Non-exchange fixed odds bets placed on premium race meetings levied at 3% of turnover.
+- Pari-mutuel bets placed on standard race meetings levied at 2.0% of turnover. - Pari-mutuel bets placed on premium race meetings levied at 2.5% of turnover. - Betting exchange bets placed on standard race meetings levied at 1.5% of turnover. - Betting exchange bets placed on premium race meetings levied at 2.5% of turnover. - Non-exchange fixed odds bets placed on standard race meetings is the greater of 13.6% of the betting operator's gross revenue or 2% of the betting operator's turnover. - Non-exchange fixed odds bets placed on premium race meetings is the greater of 22.7% of the betting operator's gross revenue or 2.5% of the betting operator's turnover.